DevTruce/html-css-js/README.md

 <br>
 <br>

 This course is Section A of my learning program.
-This repository contains the course modules and resources as well as my completed work for the course.
-Course project challenges may be stored in a different repository!
+This repository contains my completed work for the course, course project challenges may be stored in a different repository!